louisYen/louisYen.github.io/index.md

 ### Personalized text-to-image generation

-Explores 5-shot personalized generation from only a few user-provided examples.
+Few-shot personalized generation from only a few user-provided examples.

 ### Gen4Gen — Generative AI for training data synthesis